irbraun/quoats/README.md

 --output -o:   The path where the output file should be saved.
 --species -s:  Optional.
 Limits the output to only contain genes from this specific species.
 ```
 Examples of valid queries using the script this way are listed here.
+Note that the formatting of the query depends on the type of search being performed.
+Free text queries are phenotype-related words, phrases, or sentences separated by periods.
+Keyword queries are words or phrases separated by commas.
+Ontology term queries are term identifiers separated by commas or whitespace.
+Gene identifier queries consist of a species string and a gene identifiers separated by a colon.
 ```
 python main.py -t freetext -q 'small leaves. abnormal roots.' -l 50 -o myfolder/myresults.tsv python main.py -t keywords -q 'leaves, roots, auxin' -l 75 -o myfolder/myresults.tsv